1968 Triumph Herald – Hark This Herald’s Angles Sing

 But how did he find a car in this condition?

-A Hong Kong–based client had contacted Mike Baucke at e Surgery saying she’d bought a Triumph Herald online in New Zealand and that she wanted them to restore it “back to its former glory”.
-She told Mike that it would be only be used for future planned summer vacations in New Zealand with her partner. e time frame of the restoration was to be about three years.
+A Hong Kong-based client had contacted The Surgery saying she’d bought a Triumph Herald online in New Zealand and that she wanted them to restore it “back to its former glory”.
+She told The Surgery that it would be only be used for future planned summer vacations in New Zealand with her partner. e time frame of the restoration was to be about three years.

-e Surgery, where Mike and his team commenced the disassembly and assessment of the car.
+The Herald was subsequently transported to Thee Surgery, where the team commenced the disassembly and assessment of the car.
 It turned out to be a nice original car from the start, but it was rather worn out and had a fair amount of rust in most areas.

-After emailing numerous photos, options, estimates, and quotes to the owner, Mike received a reply saying, “Please go ahead, I want no stone to be left unturned, I want an as-new Herald,” so the project began.
+After emailing numerous photos, options, estimates, and quotes to the owner, The Surgery received a reply saying, “Please go ahead, I want no stone to be left unturned, I want an as-new Herald,” so the project began.

-e restoration work was carried out over the following three years.
-All work was completed in house at e Surgery, with literally hundreds of progress photos emailed to the owner during the restoration, resulting in a very satisfied client at the end of the three years.
+The restoration work was carried out over the following three years.
+All work was completed in-house at e Surgery, with literally hundreds of progress photos emailed to the owner during the restoration, resulting in a very satisfied client at the end of the three years.
 Finally, the Herald was completed and ready for delivery.

-en, out of the blue, Mike received an email from the owner saying that their circumstances had changed and that they no longer had a use for the Herald.
-She then asked Mike if he could sell the car in New Zealand and wasn’t concerned about the price but wanted it to go to a good home, someone who would appreciate it.
+Then, out of the blue, The received an email from the owner saying that their circumstances had changed and that they no longer had a use for the Herald.
+She then asked The Surgery if they could sell the car in New Zealand and wasn’t concerned about the price but wanted it to go to a good home, someone who would appreciate it.

 As a Triumph owner, Andrew soon discovered the immense support available from the Auckland Triumph Club.
 Apart from outings — many impromptu — support ranges from advice and resources available on anything from wheel alignment to general care and maintenance and parts sources.
 And he’s made many friends.
 Member Steve Douglas, a mechanic who works from home, has an encyclopaedic knowledge of Triumphs and a seemingly inexhaustible supply of parts, and he’s helpful to everyone.
 He is also an avid collector of the Triumph Vitesse, a sporty V6 derived from the Herald.

 “If you’re in a hurry to get somewhere, don’t bet on doing it,” he says.
-“People approach you all the time in service stations. eir mother, sister, friend, family had one back in the day, and so on. ey wave at you in the tra c, almost run others o the road as they stare at the car — they want to chat when you’re stopped.
+“People approach you all the time in service stations. eir mother, sister, friend, the family had one back in the day, and so on.
+They wave at you in the traffic, almost run others o the road as they stare at the car — they want to chat when you’re stopped.
 I’ve been stopped by friendly cops when the speed’s been a little more than I realised. ey had aunties who owned one … and I got warnings.”